zeditor01/cdc_examples/documents/deploy_cdc_ims.md

 Having made the changes to support the Partner Program Notification interface, and the Enhanced IMS database logging, you need to copy the IBM-Supplied Exits from CCDC.SCACLOAD into IMS RESLIB.

-1. Copy CCDC.SCACLOAD(SDFSRESL) to IMS RESLIB, or a concatenated library.
+1. Copy CCDC.SCACLOAD(DFSFLGX0) to IMS RESLIB, or a concatenated library.
 2. Copy DFSPPUE0 from wherever you created in to IMS RESLIB, or a concatenated library.